rrauschenbach/FeedExpander/README.md

 It is generally a good idea to reduce the visibility of a service using a firewall or defining some iptable rules.

 ## Usage
-  After starting the FeedExpander service, you can connect to it as configured with the config.yml.
+  Just enter the FeedExpander URL in your browser or feed reader to expand a rss or atom feed.
 The default configuration uses http://localhost:9998/expand as base url.
 You have to add the url parameters `feedUrl` containing the url which points to the url of the feed to be expanded.
-You also need the `includes` url parameter which describes the part of the page, linked in the feed entries / articles.
+You also need to add the `includes` url parameter which describes the part of the web page, linked in the feed entries which shall be extracted and placed in the result feed.
+There is a simple page at http://localhost:9998/create which helps to create expanded feeds.

-  The `includes` url parameter expression, which selects a part of a html page describes a navigation path through the html tags.
+  The `includes` url parameter, which selects a part of a html page, describes a navigation path through the html tags.
 Each path element is separated by a slash and starts with the kind of element followed by a equality sign followed by the search value.

   * `id=someId` selects the tag with the id `someId` somewhere in the page.
-  * `tag=div 3` selects the third div came up from the previous element or the body element if no previous one was defined.
+  * `tag=div 3` selects the third div counted from the parent element or the body element if no parent was defined.
   * `tag=*article` selects the first article tag somewhere in the page.

   To include multiple page parts, additional expressions can be added by separating them with a `|` character.
 The following example expression select the first three div child tags of the parent tag with the id `someId`.